ibm-cloud-docs/secrets-manager/provision.md

     You can enhance the security of your secrets at rest by integrating with a key management service.
 For more information about customer-managed encryption, check out [Protecting your sensitive data in {{site.data.keyword.secrets-manager_short}}](/docs/secrets-manager?topic=secrets-manager-mng-data#data-encryption).

-    You can also use the [KMS All-Inclusive module](https://github.com/terraform-ibm-modules/terraform-ibm-kms-all-inclusive) to provision and configure key management services as code.
-For more information about Terraform IBM Modules, see [About Terraform IBM Modules](https://cloud.ibm.com/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-about-tim).
+    You can also use the [KMS All-Inclusive module](https://registry.terraform.io/modules/terraform-ibm-modules/kms-all-inclusive/ibm/latest){: external} to provision and configure key management services as code.
+For more information about Terraform IBM Modules, see [About Terraform IBM Modules](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-about-tim).
     {: tip}
 8. Determine an option for connecting to {{site.data.keyword.secrets-manager_short}}.
 Bu default instances of Secrets Manager are created with only a private endpoint.